rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-extent-of-item.md

 ><CITE>Library copy bound in four physical volumes and interleaved with a Latin translation of Plutarch’s Lives</CITE>
 >>(*Comment*: The manifestation was issued in one volume)

+<a name="9.43.3.5.Y.Y">9.43.3.5.Y.Y</a> For incomplete manifestations issued in multiple units (see 6.21.SOMETHING.SOMETHING.), provide details of units missing from the item in hand in a Note on extent of item if considered important.

+>**Example:**
+>Extent of manifestation: <CITE>10 photographs</CITE>
+>Note on extent of item: <CITE>Repository lacks numbers 2 and 7</CITE>
+>>**(*Ingest comment*: example needs review)

+<a name="9.43.3.6.Y.Y">9.43.3.6.Y.Y</a> If the number of units issued cannot be determined, record in the Extent of manifestation the number and carrier extent units  of the item in hand, followed by "(incomplete)".
+Record the imperfection in a Note on extent of item if considered important (see 6.21.SOMETHING.SOMETHING).

 ---

 [![Image of Left Arrow](https://rbms-bsc.github.io/DCRMR/assets/pictures/navigation/Arrow_Left.png "9.425 — Immediate source of acquisition of item")](/DCRMR/additional-notes/Immediate-source-of-acquisition-of-item/) [![Image of Right Arrow](https://rbms-bsc.github.io/DCRMR/assets/pictures/navigation/Arrow_Right.png "9.44 — Note on dimensions of item")](/DCRMR/additional-notes/Note-on-dimensions-of-item/)